 How to Stop Buying Stuff

-One of the first things I did to live a more sustainable lifestyle was to stop buying stuff.
-If you’ve read my blog post on 20 Ways to be Sustainable in Everyday Life, you’ll noticed it is at the top of the list.
-To me this is the first step of sustainable/zero waste living.
+One of the first things I did to live a more sustainable lifestyle was to learn how to stop buying stuff.
+If you’ve read my blog post on 20 Ways to be Sustainable in Everyday Life, you’ll noticed that addressing this consumerist habit is at the top of the list.
+To me this is the first step of sustainable living.

 How Did We Get Into This Mess?